 There are a few other I-have-too-much-money activities Dubai caters for.
 The tiny Emirate has become extremely good at extravagant and borderline comical activities on offer, trying to outdo anybody else at the business of catering to the rich.

 You’ve seen the many photos of the Dubai police Larmboghini cars which, by the way, are real, and you wish to give it a try yourself.
 Most expats splurge on a Porsche or above as soon as they land.
 Cars are so cheap that for the price of a Golf back home you can get a Porsche in Dubai.
 So renting a supercar for the day is quite easy.
 The hard decision?
 Which one of them you’d like to break the bank on.
-Check out Lane.
+Check out Left Lane Car Rental.

 If you are looking for the extra special desert safari, Platinum Heritage also offers private safaris that end with a private dinner under the stars serenaded by an opera singer and a piano.
 On top of the sand dunes.
 What about this for an unforgettable evening?
 They can even drop you in the desert by helicopter so you don’t have to “endure” the beautiful ride through the dunes.